 The Neglect Risk Assessment Tool is available to provide a more detailed information regarding neglect.
+Further information on indicators of abuse can be accessed via NSPCC.

-Indicators of abuse
+Indicators of abuse: Neglect

-Neglect

 The nature of neglect

 Neglect is a lack of parental care but poverty and lack of information or adequate services can be contributory factors.